Oreo Mummy Cookies

 child's hand reaching for a mummy cookie

-Before you get started, make sure you read my tips on melting chocolate and read the instructions of the type you are using.
+Before you get started on your oreo mummy cookies, make sure you read my tips on melting chocolate and read the instructions of the type you are using.

 I use Candy Melts most frequently.
 It is already tempered and melts evenly.
 I’ve never had an issue with it seizing, however some colors tend to be a smoother melt that others.